fachwerk-dev/lib/docs/components/f-svg.md

 ### Download

-`<f-svg>` can react to the `"downloadsvg"` global event that allows downloading the SVG contents as a file.
+`<f-svg>` can react to the `downloadsvg` and `downloadpng` global events that allows downloading the contents of as SVG or PNG file.

-As there might be many SVGs on a page, you need to identify the SVG with the `id` attribute and pass it to the emitted event.
+As there might be many several `<f-svg>`s on a page, you need to identify the SVG with the `id` attribute and pass it to the emitted event.
 The `id` parameter is also the filename of the downloaded SVG file.

 ```md
 <f-svg id="test" width="300" height="300"  centered>